 Most burgers are between 5-6 ounces.
 At home, it’s worth the effort of weighing them out to make sure that they’re a uniform weight so that all of the burgers cook at the same rate.
 After, work the meat into patties (or use a burger press like the one featured in this basket) and try to get them about 1-inch thick.

-Since burgers are meat and meat is muscle, it contracts when it cooks.
-So if you don’t want your burger to shrink and become domed, you’ll need to put your finger on the problem…literally.
-Use your thumb to form an indent in the center of the patties, which prevent them from swelling.
+Since burgers are meat and meat is a muscle, it contracts when it cooks.
+So if you don’t want your burger to shrink and become domed, you’ll need to put your finger on the problem, literally.
+Use your thumb to form an indent in the center of the patties, which prevents them from swelling.

-Heat up the grill, scrape off any grime, and then slap down the patties.
-Grill them until the internal temp is between 130 degrees (medium rare AKA the only way to actually enjoy a burger) and 160 degrees (well done).
+Heat the grill, scrape off any grime, and slap down the patties.
+Grill them until the internal temperature is between 130 degrees (medium rare AKA the only way to enjoy a burger) and 160 degrees (well done).
 Flip your burgers as often as you like.

-To me, a flawless burger is a juicy, herb-speckled patty topped with provolone, peppered ketchup, tomato, crisp romaine, red onion, and mayo.
+To me, a perfect burger is a juicy, herb-speckled patty topped with provolone, peppered ketchup, tomato, crisp romaine, red onion, and mayo.
 Make yours however you want.